What is the Spine Program?

 Experts from Seattle Children's Spine Program offer nonsurgical as well as surgical treatments based on your child's needs.
 Few conditions require surgery.
 We treat most children as outpatients in our clinic.
 For children who need surgery, we also provide inpatient care in the hospital.

 The conditions we treat include scoliosis, spondylolysis, spondylolisthesis, kyphosis (including Scheuermann kyphosis), lordosis and congenital deformities of the spine, such as hemivertebrae and congenital bars.
-We also treat spinal tumors, herniated disks, upper and lower back pain, spinal fractures, torticollis and spinal problems linked with dwarfism and bone dysplasias.
+We also treat spinal tumors, herniated disks, upper and lower back pain, spinal fractures, torticollis and spinal problems linked with dwarfism and skeletal dysplasias.

 Within the Spine Program, we have special clinics for complex spine conditions, including problems with the neck (cervical spine), and early-onset growing-spine conditions, such as dwarfing syndromes.

-How Will the Spine Program Meet My Needs?
+How will the Spine Program meet my needs?